-Typically, similar to reverse osmosis and nanofiltration, water microfiltration is carried out by cross-flow separation, where a feed stream is introduced into the membrane element under pressure and passed over the membrane surface in a controlled flow path.
-A portion of the feed passes through the membrane and is called permeate.
+Usually, water microfiltration is performed by crossflow separation, which involves a feed stream being introduced into the membrane under pressure and passed over a membrane surface in a controlled flow path.
+The portion of the feed stream that passes through the membrane is called permeate.

 Microfiltration systems are typically used for: